Literary nonsense: Audience

 While most contemporary nonsense has been written for children, the form has an extensive history in adult configurations before the nineteenth century.
 Figures such as John Hoskyns, Henry Peacham, John Sandford, and John Taylor lived in the early seventeenth century and were noted nonsense authors in their time.
 Nonsense was also an important element in the works of Flann O'Brien and Eugène Ionesco.
 Literary nonsense, as opposed to the folk forms of nonsense that have always existed in written history, was only first written for children in the early nineteenth century.
 It was popularized by Edward Lear and then later by Lewis Carroll.
-Today literary nonsense enjoys a shared audience of adults and children.
+Today, literary nonsense enjoys a shared audience of adults and children.

-Nonsense writers
+Incomplete lists of nonsense writers

-Note: None of these writers is considered exclusively a "nonsense writer".
-Some of them wrote texts considered to be in the genre (as in Lear, Carroll, Gorey, Lennon, Sandburg), while others only use nonsense as an occasional device (as in Joyce, Juster).
+None of these writers is considered exclusively a "nonsense writer".
+Some of them wrote texts considered to be in the genre (such as Lear, Carroll, Gorey, Lennon, Sandburg), while others only use nonsense as an occasional device (such as Joyce, Juster).
 All of these writers wrote outside of the nonsense genre also.